Idaho Society of Ophthalmology

 Locate

-Your support and contributions will enable us to support legislative friends of medicine and head off dangerous scope of practice expansions.
+Your support and contributions will help us champion legislative allies of medicine and advocate for safe, high-quality patient care.

 Our Partners